keboola/connection-docs/storage/index.md

 ### Redshift Table Size

-Reported size of tables on Redshift backend is sometimes inaccurate.
-This issue, most of the time, affects tables with lot of small incremental loads.
+The reported table size on the Redshift backend often tends to be inaccurate and affects mostly tables with many small incremental loads.

-Due to this issue of the Redshift itself we decided to recalculate Table Size by ourselves (automatically).
+Since this is an issue of Redshift itself, we decided to **recalculate** Table Size by ourselves.

-Job recalculating table size is executed automatically when loading data to table and its actual table size is greater that 500MB.
+All recalculating jobs are executed **automatically** when loading data to tables and when the actual table size is greater than 500MB.

-Anyway, there's an option to call mentioned job manually -- [by calling Table Optimize method in Storage API.](http://docs.keboola.apiary.io/#reference/tables/table-optimize/optimize-table)
+However, any recalculating job can be also called manually by [calling the Table Optimize method in Storage API](http://docs.keboola.apiary.io/#reference/tables/table-optimize/optimize-table).

 {%comment %}
 Backendy